|

 Auckland .I can say that it was the best experience of my life.
 I am

 now 60 years young and would like to hear from any one on that trip.
-I

-Sydney Aust.
-Peter from Liverpool and last but not least Sam from
+from Sydney Aust.
+Peter from Liverpool and last but not least Sam

-Liverpool whom i shared
+from Liverpool whom i shared

 |